Copperminer02/Cancer-Statistical-Study/Breast_Cancer.md

 This dataset from Kaggle shows the Wisconsin breast cancer diagnostic data set for predictive analysis.
 Ten values were evaluated for each cell nucleus of the breast mass:

 - radius

 - texture

 - perimeter

 - area

-- smoothness
+- smoothness - variation in radius lengths, smooth margins suggest benign tumors

-- compactness
+- compactness - ratio of the volume & surface area, measures the similarity between the shape of a breast tumor and fitted circle

-- concavity
+- concavity - severity of the concave portions

-- concave points
+- concave points - number of portions around the boundary of the cell with indentations, higher point means more rough than smooth

-- symmetry
+- symmetry - observed in breast cancer screening if density increases in one breast compared to another, symmetry is off and indicates possible mass.

-- fractal dimension
+- fractal dimension  - a number quantifying how similar the structure remains with changes in length scale and is related to the structural porosity of the tissue samples

 ## Question to Answer
 Which features have the greatest impact on breast cancer diagnosis?